 - Caste and queerness

 - Pride walks – experiences, photo essays, personal narratives

 - Queerwashing and performative queer baiting

 This list is not exhaustive and you may feel free to write on topics within the theme that we may have missed out here.
-We understand that some topics may be personal and hence, if you wish to publish them anonymously, kindly mention that in your email.

 We look forward to your drafts and hope you enjoy writing them!